Best Ergonomic Office Chairs Under $300 (2026)

 The sub-$300 ergonomic office chair market in 2026 has matured significantly, with features once exclusive to $500+ chairs now standard at mid-range prices.
 Adaptive lumbar support, seat depth adjustment, 4D armrests, and breathable mesh construction are available starting around $160.
 The Colamy Ergonomic Mesh Office Chair (~$280) is the best overall pick for its Steelcase-caliber adjustability, exceptional build quality, and 4D armrests with seat depth slider at a fraction of the price.
 For budget buyers, the Colamy Kirin (~$160) offers remarkable build quality and a modern design that punches well above its price. [src1, src2, src3]

 The biggest shift in 2026 is the democratization of dynamic lumbar systems.
 The SIHOO Doro C300 (~$270-300) introduced a self-adapting lumbar mechanism that tracks your lower back movement, a feature that was previously found only in $800+ chairs.
-Meanwhile, the Nouhaus Ergo3D (~$250-300) remains a proven choice with its 4D armrests and 135-degree recline at a competitive price.
-For buyers seeking a more established brand, the Branch Ergonomic Chair (~$300) brings furniture-industry design sensibility with 8 points of adjustment and BIFMA certification. [src1, src4, src7]
+The newer SIHOO Doro S100 (~$240, MSRP $249.99) goes further with a dual dynamic lumbar system (separate upper-back and lower-back tracking) at a flat budget price, and TechRadar calls it the best balance of price and ergonomic feature set in mid-2026.
+The Nouhaus Ergo3D (~$250-300) remains a proven choice with its 4D armrests and 135-degree recline at a competitive price.
+For buyers seeking an established furniture brand, the Branch Ergonomic Chair brings furniture-industry design sensibility with 7+ adjustment points and BIFMA certification — note that the standard Branch now lists at $359 brand-direct, with sub-$300 pricing limited to sales and Amazon discounts. [src1, src4, src7, src9]

 ModelPriceLumbar SupportArmrestsReclineWeight Cap.Best ForBuy